custom-components/ble_monitor/README.md

 **log_spikes**

   (boolean)(Optional) Puts information about each erroneous spike in the Home Assistant log.
-Default value: False *There are reports (pretty rare) that some sensors tend to sometimes produce erroneous values ​​that differ markedly from the actual ones.
-Therefore, if you see inexplicable sharp peaks or dips on the temperature or humidity graph, I recommend that you enable this option so that you can see in the log which values ​​were qualified as erroneous.
-This component discards values ​​that exceeds the sensor’s measurement capabilities, and this is what the log records when the option is enabled.
-If erroneous values ​​are within the measurement capabilities (-40..60°C and 0..100%H), that is, there are no messages in the log, then there is no other choice but to calculate the average as the median (next option).*
+Default value: False

+  *There are reports (pretty rare) that some sensors tend to sometimes produce erroneous values that differ markedly from the actual ones.
+Therefore, if you see inexplicable sharp peaks or dips on the temperature or humidity graph, I recommend that you enable this option so that you can see in the log which values were qualified as erroneous.
+This component discards values that exceeds the sensor’s measurement capabilities, and this is what the log records when the option is enabled.
+If erroneous values are within the measurement capabilities (-40..60°C and 0..100%H), that is, there are no messages in the log, then there is no other choice but to calculate the average as the median (next option).*

 **use_median**

   (boolean)(Optional) Use median as sensor output instead of mean (helps with "spiky" sensors).
 Please note that both the median and the mean values in any case are present as the sensor state attributes.
 Default value: False

   *The difference between the mean and the median is that the median is **selected** from the sensor readings, and not calculated as the average.
-That is, the median resolution is equal to the resolution of the sensor (one tenth of a degree or percent), while the mean allows you to slightly increase the resolution (the longer the measurement period, the larger the number of values ​​will be averaged, and the higher the resolution can be achieved if necessary with disabled rounding).*
+That is, the median resolution is equal to the resolution of the sensor (one tenth of a degree or percent), while the mean allows you to slightly increase the resolution (the longer the measurement period, the larger the number of values will be averaged, and the higher the resolution can be achieved if necessary with disabled rounding).*

 **hcitool_active**